 - Step 3Download Spotify playlists to local files

-- After that, you can head to the bottom of the software and click "Convert" button.
-It should start to convert the Spotify playlist in batch with up to 5X speed.
-When the songs are downloaded offline, you don't need to worry about the problem that Spotify Web Player does not work anymore.
-Hope you enjoy playing the songs freely as you want everywhere.
+- After that, you can head to the bottom of the software and click the "Convert" button.
+It should start to convert and download Spotify playlist to MP3 in batch with up to 5X speed.
+When the songs are downloaded offline, you don't need to worry about the problem that Spotify Web Player not working anymore.
+Hope you enjoy playing the Spotify songs as you want everywhere.